On logical parameterizations and functional representability in local set theories: Motivation

-A local language, as considered by \citet{MR972257}, is a typed language $\llocal$ with primitives $\in$, $\{\,:\,\}$ and $=$; ground, product and power type symbols; distinguished type symbols $\bm 1, \bm \Omega$; and function symbols; together with a natural intuitionistic deduction system.
+A local language, as considered by Zangwill (see \cite{MR972257}), is a typed language $\llocal$ with primitives $\in$, $\{\,:\,\}$ and $=$; ground, product and power type symbols; distinguished type symbols $\bm 1, \bm \Omega$; and function symbols; together with a natural intuitionistic deduction system.
 A local set theory (LST) is a collection $S$ of sequents $\Gamma:\alpha$, closed under derivability.
 Thus, the resulting logic of an LST might still not be classical.
 A local set theory $S$ produces a category $\topos(S)$ with its syntactical sets and functions as in classical Set Theory.
 Said categories are also toposes.
-Conversely, starting with a topos, a local language can be produced---e.g. Mitchell-B\'enabou, Bell, Lambek-Scott (See \cite{MR0470019,MR972257,MR856915})---whose linguistic topos is equivalent to the starting topos.
+Conversely, starting with a topos, a local language can be produced---e.g. Mitchell-B\'enabou, Zangwill, Lambek-Scott (See \cite{MR0470019,MR972257,MR856915})---whose linguistic topos is equivalent to the starting topos.